 Dehydrated skin and dry skin isn’t necessarily the same thing.
 Your skin can become dry and cracked due to low humidity and lack of moisturizer, even if you drink enough water.
 However, dehydrated skin lacks moisture from the inside.
 It may appear not only dry and itchy but also dull, uneven, and wrinkled.

 You can even detect dehydration through your skin.
 Lightly pinch a small area of your cheek or neck.
 If the skin wrinkles beneath your fingers or doesn’t bounce back immediately when you let go, you are dehydrated.
 This is the result of insufficient moisture in the outermost layer of your skin, called the epidermis.
 Drink more water to restore plumper, more youthful-looking skin gradually.

 While psoriasis and fungal infections can impact nail health, dehydration is the reason behind many cases of brittle, splitting, and fragile nails.
 In a healthy, hydrated person, 18 percent of the nail plate is comprised of water.
 When this moisture level drops, the nails become brittle.

 Environmental factors play a role as well.
 For instance, repeatedly wetting and drying your hands can cause the nail structure to weaken and dry out.
 Low humidity and dry heat during the winter only make matters worse.
 In addition to drinking more water, the key to properly hydrated nails is to use moisturizer liberally and wear cotton-lined gloves during cold snaps.

 Arlington Dermatology is here to help you address problems with your hair, skin, and nails, whether they stem from dehydration or other underlying causes.
-We have served the Arlington Heights, IL area for over 15 years, with a dedication to scientifically-backed solutions and customer satisfaction.
+We have served the Rolling Meadows, IL area for over 15 years, with a dedication to scientifically backed solutions and customer satisfaction.
 For help finding the treatment that’s right for you, please call us at 847-392-5440 or schedule an appointment online.